Broadcom Proposes to Buy Qualcomm for $103 Billion -- 2nd Update

 ADVERTISEMENT

-But Qualcomm today is reeling from hits by regulators, competitors and customers including Apple Inc. Qualcomm's profit in the fiscal year that ended Sept.
-24 plummeted 57%, and its share price dropped 18% in the 12 months through Thursday's close compared with a 58% rise in the PHLX Semiconductor Sector Index, before news of Broadcom's interest sent Qualcomm up nearly 13% on Friday.

 The possible Broadcom takeover is likely to face intense regulatory scrutiny since the companies are both leaders in Wi-Fi and Bluetooth technology.
-Qualcomm has already been under pressure from antitrust agencies in several jurisdictions world-wide, including the U.S., where the government's case is pending.
-The company has paid hefty regulatory fines in China, South Korea and Taiwan.
+Qualcomm already has been under pressure from antitrust agencies in several jurisdictions world-wide, including the U.S. The company has paid hefty regulatory fines in China, South Korea and Taiwan.

 Increased competition and falling prices have triggered a wave of consolidation in the semiconductor industry.